Vegetative Succession in Restored Wetland and Stream Ecosystem: Hunnicutt Creek Case Study has been an ongoing Creative Inquiry since Spring 2014.

 |Left: Alicia McAlhaney, Brett Kelly, Daniel Dixon, Carolyn Lanza|

-Georgia Adopt-A-Stream (GAAS) is a volunteer-based monitoring program that started in Georgia and has now spread to the Upstate of South Carolina.
+South Carolina Adopt-A-Stream (SCAAS) is a volunteer-based monitoring program that has branched from the original Georgia Adopt-A-Stream.
 The program’s five goals are summarized by ADOPT: increase public Awareness, collect quality baseline water quality Data, gather Observations, encourage Partnerships between citizens and their local government, and provide citizens with the Tools and Training to evaluate and protect their local waterways.
-GAAS emphasizes research regarding chemical qualities (pH, temperature, conductivity, dissolved oxygen), bacteria (E.coli), macroinvertebrates, and amphibians.
-We have implemented these GAAS protocols into our adaptive management plan and are monitoring the stream and adjacent wetland for both chemical and biological factors.
-These factors will be monitored monthly with the results uploaded to the GAAS website to form a documented data set.
+SCAAS emphasizes research regarding chemical qualities (pH, temperature, conductivity, dissolved oxygen), bacteria (E.coli), macroinvertebrates, and amphibians.
+We have implemented these SCAAS protocols into our adaptive management plan and are monitoring the stream and adjacent wetland for both chemical and biological factors.
+These factors will be monitored monthly with the results uploaded to the SCAAS website to form a documented data set.
 The data collected from these surveys help us to determine overall water quality and stream health for not only the restoration site, but for the Hunnicutt Creek watershed as a whole.
+To learn more about this program, visit Clemson's webpage.

 Identifying and counting aquatic macroinvertebrates reveals the ecological integrity of a habitat and reflects the synergistic effects of the environmental conditions.
 Certain species are more sensitive to pollution than others, so the presence or absence of a population provides insight on overall stream quality.
 A D-frame net was used to sample a variety of habitats, including woody debris with leaf packs, the vegetative bank margin, and the stream bed.
 The species collected at Hunnicutt Creek indicate that the majority are only somewhat sensitive to pollution while most of the macroinvertebrates of the reference site are sensitive.
 A change in the species composition of Hunnicutt is expected in the future as the site improves.